-9 r the registrant (1) has filed all reports required to be filed by Sec s (or for such shorter period that the registrant was required to file ys.
-Yes x No \Box () be submitted and posted pursua r the registrant has submitted electronically and posted on its corn nt to Rule 405 of Regulation S-T (§232.405 of this chapter) during it and post such files).
-Yes x No \Box .
-5. 5 5 r the registrant is a large accelerated filer, an accelerated filer, a n the definitions of "large accelerated filer," "accelerated filer," "s Act.
-Large accelerated filer x Accelerated filer Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company If an emerging growth compan y, indicate by check mark if the registrant has elected not to use th ne extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No x
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No $\Box$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes x No □

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer х Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No x

-The number of shares outstanding of the registrant's common stock as of May 18, 2018 was 92,880,096.
+The number of shares outstanding of the registrant's common stock as of November 20, 2018 was 94,880,870.